BenedictC/BCLKeyValueObservation/README.md

 ## Why call it a 'target-action *style* pattern'?

 The target-action pattern is intend for UI controls (views) to communicate with a controller (think target-`IBAction`).
 The target action pattern takes advantage of the responder chain to allow actions to be the most relevant receiver depending on the state of the UI.
 This flexibility is not implemented (or required) in the case of model-controller communications.
-To avoid ambiguity and confusion BECKeyValueObservation uses the terms `observer` and `changeHandler` instead of `target` and `action`.
+To avoid ambiguity and confusion BCLKeyValueObservation uses the terms `observer` and `changeHandler` instead of `target` and `action`.